pybricks/pybricks.github.io/learn/sensors/responding-sensor-values.md

   Make your robot respond to sensor values using the Wait block, Conditional Repeat block and If-else block.
 img_sensor_compare:
   image: /learn/sensors/compare-block.png
-  alt: Using the compare block.
+  alt: Using the Value Compare block.
   width: 100%
   caption: >
-    Using the Compare block to check if the sensor measurement is less than 500 mm.
+    Using the Value Compare block to check if the sensor measurement is less than 500 mm.
   labels:
     - text: Data blocks
       x: 10%